ckeil0689/treeview3/README.md

 TREEVIEW 3.0
 ============

 TreeView is an open-source Java app for visualizing large data matrices.
-It can load a dataset, cluster it, browse it, customize its appearance and export it (or parts of it) into a figure.
+It can load a dataset, cluster it, browse it, customize its appearance and export it into a figure.

 ![treeview_screenshot.png](https://bitbucket.org/repo/AXqk7r/images/101136785-treeview_screenshot.png)